See, on this summer’s ripple of love

 How the wind blows soft through your hair,

-And the burnished sands are being kissed by the waves
+And the burnished sands are kissed by the waves

 As you run naked without any care.